EC to Radically Change the VAT Directive

 Lee Squires of Hogan Lovells said that we "Already have a system where the main rate varies quite considerably between member states.
 If people can start applying different zero rates and reduced rates then I guess you’ve got more room for distortion of competition, which was eliminated in relation to electronic services by the changes to the place of supply rules.”

 "But I suppose you could have other similar things where there was a sort of mismatch of treatments between member states."

-Zero rates is a prospect that appeal to businesses and consumers.
+Zero rates is a prospect that appeals to businesses and consumers.
 The current VAT Directive does not allow zero rates.
-However some member states such as the UK have zero rates due to a 'standstill provision’.
+However, some member states such as the UK have zero rates due to a 'standstill provision’.
 This allows them to retain zero rates that applied at the time entered the EU (or European Economic Community, as it was known until 1993).

 Raponi said that, in his personal view, zero rates should be allowed, but "at this stage, this issue hasn't been discussed".

 Changes to the VAT Directive usually take a long time to be implemented, but Raponi is confident, that the changes could be agreed on relatively swiftly, because the changes would be giving member states more sovereignty, rather than restricting it.

 "You want more flexibility, you want to have less Europe," he said.
 "From our point of view it [total control over VAT rates] is not really necessary for the functioning of the internal market, so why not give this flexibility."

 "The Commission is currently examining options for a reform of the VAT rates regime but it is too early to speculate on consequences for individual goods or services," said Vanessa Mock, EC spokesperson for taxation and customs.